neuralvis/elpa-mirror/melpa/ac-php-core-readme.txt

 Many options available under Help:Customize
 Options specific to ac-php-core are in Convenience/Completion/Auto Complete

+For more info and examples see URL `https://github.com/xcwen/ac-php' .

 Bugs: Bug tracking is currently handled using the GitHub issue tracker (see URL `https://github.com/xcwen/ac-php/issues')